Jason2Brownlee/blog/content/posts/financial-independence.md

 For me, **how could the goal ever not be financial independence to then retire early?**

 Who the hell wants to be told what to do and where to go for 50+ years?
 Most people I guess.
 Not me!
 I've been bailing out for years.
 Research was a way of bailing out first.
-Entrepreneurship was a way of bailing out second.
+Entrepreneurship was a way of bailing out second, and this approach worked.

 So, how to live while retired early?